Petermeinders/VSCodeBlocks/README.md

 ![alt text](https://github.com/Petermeinders/VSCodeBlockSnippets/blob/main/ReadMe%20Files/Rename-Block.gif "VSCode Blocks Image")

-Draw lines between blocks...
+(Upcoming feature) Draw lines between blocks...

 ![alt text](https://github.com/Petermeinders/VSCodeBlockSnippets/blob/main/ReadMe%20Files/Lines.jpg "VSCode Blocks Image")

-And much more!
+---
+You can now also right click of a folder and select "add to code map".

 Right now this project is highly experimental and it's taking me time to fix all the bugs to get this to a stable state.

-I'l be writing up much more documentation here later.
+I'l continue to add here as more features come out.

 ## Contributing
 Pull requests are welcome as I can use all the help I can get :)